Hiimus/veggie-time/README.md

 2. Create a MongoDB database.
 3. Sign up to your MongoDB account, and create a cluster and a database.
 4. Create these four collections in the database: categories, recipes, users and difficulties.
-5. Add keys and values for the collections, copy the projects [Information Architecture]() so you get the same keys and values.
+5. Add keys and values for the collections, copy the projects <a href="#information-architecture">Information architecture</a> so you get the same keys and values.
 6. Create environment variables:
 - Create a .gitignore file in the root directory to hide confidential files.
 - Create a env.py file that will contain all environment variables